Tail Measures and Regular Variation: Introduction

-here $\zD$ is the zero function.
-Consequently, $\Dtau(cf, \zD)$ is strictly monotone for all $c>0$ and \zhora{$f\neq 0$}{} (this is referred to as radial monotonicity).
-When $\TTT=\R^l$, in view of \netheo{sam},\Cref{tev:6} in Appendix, radial monotonicity does not hold.
-The approach suggested in \cite{PH2020} does not rely on the aforementioned monotonicity property of the underlying metric and is therefore a guiding light for the present extension.
+where $\zD$ is the zero function.
+Consequently, $\Dtau(cf, \zD)$ is strictly monotone for all $c>0$ and fixed \zhora{$f\neq 0$}{}; this is referred to as the radial monotonicity property and has been a key assumption in the treatment of RV of measures in Polish metric spaces, e.g., \cite{hult:lindskog:2005,Segers}.\\ When $\TTT=\R^l$, in view of \netheo{sam},\Cref{tev:6} in Appendix, radial monotonicity does not hold.
+That property is crucial for the proof of \cite{hult:lindskog:2006}[Thm 3.1].
+Therefore when dealing with $D(\R^l,\R^d)$ the equivalence of different definitions of RV of Borel measures does not follow from the aforementioned theorem, but can be nonetheless confirmed as shown in \nelem{chans}.